 - Hundreds of spectacular snow and ice sculptures at the world-renowned Snow Festival in Sapporo

-- Asahidake – The tallest mountain on Hokkaido
+- Take a cable car up mount Asahidake with it’s steaming fumaroles – The tallest mountain on Hokkaido

-- Drift ice on the sea of Okhotsk
+- Cruise on an icebreaker ship amid drift ice on the sea of Okhotsk

 - Swans and Red-Crowned Cranes at Lake Kussharo

-We make every effort to keep our plans, but we also remain flexible so we can adjust to unexpected problems and take full advantage of opportunities as they arise.
+We make every effort to keep our plans, but we also remain flexible so we can adjust to unexpected problems and take full advantage of photographic and other opportunities as they arise.